JonathanMH/Append-Link-on-Copy/readme.txt

 * specify the Read more link text, default:
 * how many <br /> tags should be inserted below the copied text and the link or copyright notice
 * specify if you want the current page title included
+* see previews of HTML and text versions of the copied text and link

 I plan to increase the functionality with:

 * some internationalisation
+* if somebody wants to contribute legacy IE support I'll include that

 == Installation ==